739731370243509

 Principles of beautiful singing have been known and taught for centuries, even before the names of all the muscles and other moving parts of the vocal mechanism were understood.
 Current vocal pedagogy is now informed by science and so is even more effective.

-Group Lessons Are the Best Option for Young Singers.
+Group Lessons (included in our choral groups) Are the Best Option for Young Singers.
 Singing lesson options at Music4Kids are designed for the age of the singer.
 It is important to understand the development of the voice at different ages and to differentiate singing lessons accordingly.
 The breathing mechanisms and vocal chords of children younger than twelve are not fully developed and are not ready for the same type of vocal exercise that is a part of the training routine for teens and adults.
 However, younger singers are ready to learn some of the foundational aspects of good singing technique that will prepare them for more challenging vocal exercises when they are older.
 We prefer to offer these lessons in a group setting which allows for young voices to have breaks as they participate in non-singing activities such as working on music theory in pairs or playing a music game.

 It Takes Time But the Journey is Fun!
 At whatever age your child begins singing lessons, over time the lessons will help them to sing confidently and project their voice with ease and clarity.
 Just as it takes years of training and practice to become a great athlete, learning to sing beautifully is a long game.
 The singer's instrument is made of muscles that must be exercised, toned, and trained.
 Daily practice will speed the process, but it does take time to see the benefits.